devcer/CapShun/INSTALL.md

 * Install the other dependencies by running `npm install` in the root folder of the repo.

 ### Launching it in development mode
-In the root folder of the repo,
+In the root folder of the repo, run `expo start`.
+This provides a number of ways to launch the app:
-* Run `expo start`.
-Expo then creates a QR code that can be scanned to run the app on Android or iOS device, if they're on the same WLAN network.
+* QR code: Expo will generate a QR code you can use to run the app on an Android device, if it's on the same WLAN network as your PC.
-Alternatively, you can start it in a web browser using the URLs provided in the terminal, or an [Android emulator](https://docs.expo.io/workflow/android-studio-emulator/) on PC.\
+* Terminal options:
+  * `w`: Runs it in your default web browser.
+  * `a`: To run it on an [Android Emulator](https://docs.expo.io/workflow/android-studio-emulator/).
+  * `e`: Sends a link to an e-mail address of your choice which can be used to run the app.
+An Expo account must be created for this, which can be done directly from the terminal after entering the recipient.
 This launches the app in development mode, which allows on-the-fly code editing, but may not be as performant as a production build.

 ### Creating a production build